-We divided participants into two roles: \textit{consumers} and \textit{FactSheet (FS) team members}\footnote{The FS team members were generally also the knowledgeable producers of facts in this case study.
-We ignore the distinction between FS team members and producers in what follows.}.
-As in the FactSheets methodology, \textit{consumers} are the intended end users of the created FactSheet.
-FactSheet team members are the ones driving the methodology for each of the models, defining the FactSheet template, and iteratively making the FactSheet.
-In total, we ran 17 interviews over 16 participants: seven FS team interviews and ten consumer interviews.
+While there was some overlap between roles, participants in our study generally fell into one of two roles: \textit{FactSheet consumers} and \textit{FactSheet (FS) team members}\footnote{The FS team members were generally also the knowledgeable producers of facts in this field study.
+We ignore the distinction between FS team members and producers in what follows.
+(This is a good example of how the distinctions in the the documentation process can be adapted to the realities of an actual development organization.)} In the FactSheets documentation process, \textit{consumers} are the end users of the created FactSheets.
+FactSheet team members are the ones driving the process for each of the models, defining the FactSheet template, and iteratively refining the FactSheet.
+In total, we ran 17 interviews with 16 participants: seven FS team interviews and ten FS consumer interviews.
 One participant was interviewed twice.
 Participant details and which models each participant discussed are provided in Table \ref{tbl:participants}.
 Throughout this paper, we identify participants using a three-part code.
-The first character indicates whether a participant is a FS team member (T) or consumer (C).
+The first character indicates whether a participant was a FS team member (T) or consumer (C).
 The second part is a participant identification number.
 The last character notes the model that the participant produced or consumed.
-For example, `C2-B' indicates the second consumer participant for model B. We interviewed T4 about two models: model B and D. We distinguish between the two using the identifier `T4-B' when the participant talks about model B and `T4-C' when talking about model C.
+For example, `C2-B' indicates the second consumer participant for model B. We interviewed T4 about two models: model B and D.